Alpha-30-creator/Installm/PRD.md

 ## Executive summary

-InstaLLM (“installm”) is a command-line tool (CLI) that makes it easy to download one or more open-source LLMs from the Hugging Face Hub and immediately expose them as a local (or remote) HTTP API that looks like the OpenAI API, so existing tooling (especially OpenAI-compatible clients and agent frameworks like LangChain**) can use your models with little or no code changes.
+InstaLLM (“installm”) is a command-line tool (CLI) that makes it easy to download one or more open-source LLMs from the Hugging Face Hub and immediately expose them as an HTTP API that looks like the OpenAI API—**local or remote** (configurable bind address)—so existing tooling (especially the **OpenAI Python SDK** and agent frameworks like LangChain**) can use your models with little or no code changes. **`installm up` is oriented toward a daemon-style deployment** suitable for laptops and VMs.
 This API must support streaming, tool calling, and structured outputs (JSON results), while authentication and metrics are optional. *(Streaming = the server sends tokens/events as they’re generated; tool calling = the model returns a structured “call this function with these arguments” object; structured output = the model returns valid JSON that matches a schema you define.)*

 Two existing projects give strong design patterns you should reuse: